hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > "Danced by the Court and First Nobility,
 >
-> Likewise at Bath and Almack's", tho' 'tis known
+> Likewise at Bath and Almack's", though it is known
 >
 > That petty hops such dances would disown;
 >